NotAI Pixel

 Programmatic access

-Session data is available in your dashboard and via the public retrieval API, documented at /developers.
+Session data is available in your dashboard and via the Customer Data API, documented at /developers.

 Canvas LMS